 NPS Extension for Azure MFA: Challenge requested in Authentication Ext for User npstesting_ap.
 You can configure the NPS Server to support PAP.
 If PAP is not an option, you can set OVERRIDE_NUMBER_MATCHING_WITH_OTP = FALSE to fall back to Approve/Deny push notifications.

-If your organization uses Remote Desktop Gateway and the user is registered for a TOTP code along with Authenticator push notifications, the user can't meet the Azure AD MFA challenge and Remote Desktop Gateway sign-in fails.
+If your organization uses Remote Desktop Gateway and the user is registered for a TOTP code along with Authenticator push notifications, the user can't meet the Microsoft Entra multifactor authentication challenge and Remote Desktop Gateway sign-in fails.
 In this case, you can set OVERRIDE_NUMBER_MATCHING_WITH_OTP = FALSE to fall back to Approve/Deny push notifications with Authenticator.